chrisgrieser/nvim-various-textobjs/README.md

 ## Deprecated filetype-specific textobjects
-The previously available filetype-specific text objects `htmlAttribute`, `shellPipe`, `cssSelector`, `mdEmphasis`, and `mdFencedCodeBlock` have been deprecated, since creating treesitter-based textobjects for them is both easy and more precise than using the pattern-based approach of this plugin.
+The previously available filetype-specific text objects `htmlAttribute`, `shellPipe`, `cssSelector`, `mdEmphasis`, and `mdFencedCodeBlock` have been deprecated, since creating treesitter-based text objects for them is both easy and more precise than using the pattern-based approach of this plugin.

 Call the respective function, for example